ckan/ckan/doc/oranization_group_auth.rst

 Use Cases
 ---------

-**Q: David, can you fill these out?** The aim is to make it clear how groups differ from organizations in use-case.

-**A site like thedatahub.org**, you want users to people to register new user accounts and start adding datasets as quickly and easily as possible.
+**A site like thedatahub.org**:
+You want users to people to register new user accounts and start adding datasets as quickly and easily as possible.
 You don't want them to have to join an organization before they can add a dataset, or to choose an organization when adding a dataset.
 You would turn on the option that creates a default 'public' organization that datasets are added to if no other organization is specified.
-**Q: How would thedatahub use organizations?
-Groups?**
+The datahub would probably not have a use case for groups but may want

-**A site like data.gov.uk**, they don't want anyone to be able to register a user account and start adding content.
+**A site like data.gov.uk**:
+They don't want anyone to be able to register a user account and start adding content.
 So you would turn off the default public organization, and new users would have to be added to an organization by a sysadmin or organization admin before they can start adding content.
 By having multiple organizations with different admins, they can distribute the responsibility for giving users permission to create content.
-**Q: How would data.gov.uk use groups?**

-**Q: Any other use cases to add?**
+Data.gov.uk or thedatahub.org could use groups if they wanted a way for the public to organize the datasets into categories or wanted groups of people to colaborate on subsets of the datasets and they wanted this colaboration to be orthoganal to the authorization around metadata.

 User Stories
 ------------